The Best Business in the World

-You see, with a Forex business you'll never have to worry about demand - the world will always have a need for currency exchange.
+You see, with a Forex business you'll never have to worry about demand - the world will always be in need of currency exchange.

 As the owner of a Forex business, your only point of external risk is your broker, who is essentially your "supplier".

-Thankfully, there are plenty of well-regulated, homogeneous broker alternatives to choose from, so your trading business will have a near-zero risk of having significant operational disruptions.
+Thankfully, there are plenty of well-regulated broker alternatives to choose from, so your trading business will be at low risk of experiencing significant operational disruptions.

 No Inventory or Staff Problems

 In a Forex trading business, you only have 2 things to focus on: your trading strategy, and yourself.

 You don't have to deal with inventory problems or staff-related issues, which is a BIG advantage.